BU-NU-CLOUD-SP18/Drone-Mission-Analysis/README.md

 ### Iteration 3:
 	1) Pseudo code for the comparison algorithm
+	2) Create UI for the application
+	3) Integrate login functionality into the mobile application.

 #### Features to be delivered:
 	1) UI wireframes for mobile application in react-native